nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Displaying notifications : `notif`

-You can view a notification window informing you of upcoming client birthdays and meetings, so that you can plan ahead and
+You can view a notification window informing you of client birthdays within the next two weeks and upcoming meetings, which should notify you in time with a reasonable amount of time to prepare beforehand.

 This notification window is also shown when starting up Link.me.

 Format: `notif`

 Notification window contains:
-* All client birthdays within the next two weeks.
 * All meetings occurring today, arranged in order of time.
+* All client birthdays within the next two weeks, arranged in order of time.

 ![notif message](images/notifMessage.png)